Return to Blog Home

 Do I even need to describe the shift when we arrived at the concrete and asphalt institution?
 May I skip inventive descriptions which amount to "depressing" and "gray," and omit the scenes of broken families shuffling through the exit into the weedy parking lot?

 Since I was a foreigner, officials pulled me aside to evaluate my paperwork.
 They decided this would best be done in a jail cell.
-I vous-ed and monsieur-ed the shit out of them, and, once the interview ended, they complimented my French.
+With an eye on the door - which, to my relief, they left open - I vous-ed and monsieur-ed the shit out of them.
+Once the interview ended, they complimented my French.

 My friend Rémy had... decided to dye his hair pink.
 Because of this, I learned the word for drag queen.